home Residential Real Estate How Overpriced Homes Cost Sellers Money

 How Overpriced Homes Cost Sellers Money

-Virtually everyone who sells a house wants sell it for the most money possible.
-A good real estate agent can make that happen.
-However, pricing your home too high can actually do the opposite.
-Let’s talk about how overpriced homes cost sellers money.
-Most people have certain preconceived notions about real estate.
-There’s a desire to price a house high in order to “save room for negotiation”, or “see what happens”.
+It usually starts the same way: in hopes of getting the highest price, sellers tend to price high to “save room for negotiation” or “see what happens.”
 But what really happens when a house is significantly overpriced?
 Many times, not what you expect.
 There will be dramatically fewer showings and generally no offers.
 When showings dry up, then what?
-Unbeknownst to the sellers, their equity is beginning to slip away and they have no idea it’s happening.
+Their equity begins to slip away and they don’t even realize it.

 Can I Be Honest With You?